aridjayarecipes/cutesrecipes.web.app/content/post/2371-recipe-of-homemade-beef-with-cabbage.md

 1. Heated pan add cooking oil.Pan fry beef for two mins then remove.In same pan.add garlic sautee then the tomatoes and cabbage.Then pour the dissolved beef cubes.mux it.Cover and simmer.When the.cabbage are half cook add in beef mix well then remove.

 This will knock your socks off!
-Add the cabbage, potatoes and carrots, and you&#39;ve got yourself your new favorite Irish meal!
+Add the cabbage, potatoes and carrots, and you've got yourself your new favorite Irish meal!
 Follow our easy, step-by-step, photo illustrated instructions to learn how to make our Corned Beef and Cabbage using canned corned beef.
 The beef, killed before the winter, would have been salted and could now be eaten after the long Lenten fast, with fresh green cabbage and floury potatoes.
 Thai Beef and Cabbage: (from Cooking Light).

 So that's going to wrap it up with this exceptional food beef with cabbage recipe.
 Thank you very much for your time.
 I'm sure you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!